Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Thursday as of Dec.
-12 4:00 PM ESTThursday - Clear in the morning, then overcast with a chance of snow.
-High of 19F.
+- Sunday Night as of Mar.
+9 5:00 PM EDTSunday Night - Overcast with a chance of snow.
+Low of 19F.
 Winds less than 5 mph.
-Chance of snow 20%.
+Chance of snow 50% with accumulations up to 1 in. possible.

 Categories » Blooms